Start a Phone Intake

 Prefer to call?
 (888) 555-0100

-Why Choose a Slip and Fall Lawyer in Tucson?
+Local Context for Slip and Fall Lawyer in Tucson

 In Arizona, the limitation period for personal injury claims is 2 years from the date of injury (A.R.S. § 12-542).
 Missing this deadline typically bars your claim permanently.